 I like reading books dedicated to business and negotiations.

-To sum up, you should follow several steps to create a winning resume that will impress recruiting firms.
+To sum up, you should follow several steps and use all previous tips for resume to create a winning resume that will impress recruiting firms.
 After analyzing and comparing provided samples, you will know how to write a consulting resume.
 Remember these small tips while conducting a resume:

 - Include only relevant information;